 Decreasing Warehouse Space

 The warehouse vacancy rate in the U.S. is the lowest it’s been in 10 years, according to commercial real estate company, JLL.
 This is driving storage costs up across the board.
-Ecommerce fulfillment requires more space than a traditional B2B warehouse and most Etailers want to buy or rent this space close to major population centers, where costs are the highest.
+Ecommerce warehouses require more space than a traditional B2B warehouse and most Etailers want to buy or rent this space close to major population centers, where costs are the highest.
 Bottom line: suitable warehouse space is hard to find and more expensive when you find it.

 Did You Know?